haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Time.md

 # SDL's time

 SDL provides a cross-platform clock with millisecond precision.
-The timer API only provides five functions: one to get the time, one to actively delay the current thread, and three to install future call-backs.
+The time API only provides five functions: one to get the time, one to actively delay the current thread, and three to install future call-backs.